-When one applies to George Fox Evangelical Seminary's DMin program with a master’s degree other than the MDiv degree, the program director, or a member of the DMin program’s administrative staff, performs an MDiv Equivalence Evaluation to assess the degree to which the applicant’s educational background meets the educational equivalent of the 72-semester-hour MDiv degree.
+When one applies to George Fox Evangelical Seminary's DMin program with a theological or ministry-related master’s degree other than the MDiv degree, the program director, or a member of the DMin program’s administrative staff, performs an MDiv Equivalence Evaluation to assess the degree to which the applicant’s educational background meets the educational equivalent of the 72-semester-hour MDiv degree.
 If it is determined that the applicant’s educational background does not meet the equivalent of an MDiv, the DMin program will provide specific ‘leveling courses’ as a pathway to gain equivalent.
 The meeting of MDiv equivalent does not result in the conferral of the MDiv degree.
 Its sole purpose is to qualify the applicant for admission to the DMin program.

 Next, The DMin department will evaluate the portfolio and report their findings to you directly.
 The MDiv Equivalent Evaluation will yield one of three possible results:

 - 18 semester hours or less of leveling work: Applicants with 18 semester hours or less of required leveling work may begin the DMin program.
 Their status in the program remains ‘provisional’ until all leveling courses are completed.

 - 19-30 semester hours of leveling work: Applicants with 19 to 30 hours of leveling work may proceed with the application process, but they will not be permitted to begin program coursework until they have reduced the balance of required leveling work to 18 semester hours or less.